cyclejs/old-website/_posts/2015-01-31-getting-started.md

 The recommended channel for downloading Cycle.js as a package is through [npm](http://npmjs.org/), which follows the [CommonJS](http://wiki.commonjs.org/wiki/CommonJS) spec.
 Create a new directory and run this inside that directory:

 {% highlight text %}
-npm install @cycle/core @cycle/web
+npm install @cycle/core @cycle/dom
 {% endhighlight %}

-This installs Cycle *Core*, and Cycle *Web*.
+This installs Cycle *Core*, and Cycle *DOM*.
 The former is the minimum required API to work with Cycle.js, including a single function `run()`, and the latter is the standard DOM Driver providing a way to interface with the DOM.

 Packages of the type `@org/package` are [npm scoped packages](https://docs.npmjs.com/getting-started/scoped-packages), supported if your npm installation is version 2.11 or higher.
 Check your npm version with `npm --version` and upgrade in order to install Cycle.js.

-In case you are not dealing with a DOM-interfacing web application, you can omit `@cycle/web` when installing.
+In case you are not dealing with a DOM-interfacing web application, you can omit `@cycle/dom` when installing.

 <h2 id="first-steps">First steps</h2>